beacon-biosignals/StableHashTraits.jl/README.md

 - `Type`: when hashing the type of an object or its contained types, only the name of `stable_type_name(StructType(T))` is hashed along with any structure as determined by the particular return value of `StructType(T)` (e.g. `eltype` for `ArrayType`).
 If you hash a type as a value (e.g. `stable_hash(Int)`) the `stable_type_name` of the type itself, rather than `StructType(T)` is used.

-- `StructType.DataType` — the `fieldnames`, `fieldtypes` and the field values are hashed, and if this is a `StructType.UnorderedStruct` those are all sorted in lexicographic order of the fieldnames. `StructType.UnorderedStruct` is the default sturct-type trait so this is how most objects get hashed.
+- `StructType.DataType` — the `fieldnames`, `fieldtypes` and the field values are hashed, and if this is a `StructType.UnorderedStruct` those are all sorted in lexicographic order of the fieldnames. `StructType.UnorderedStruct` is the default struct-type trait so this is how most objects get hashed.

 - `StructType.ArrayType` — the `eltype` is hashed and elements are hashed using `iterate`.
 If [`StableHashTraits.is_ordered`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.is_ordered) returns `false` the elements are first `sort`ed according to [`StableHashTraits.hash_sort_by`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.hash_sort_by).